TheNikkofTime/Flight-Reservation-System/README.md

     - Travel date

 - **Seat Allocation**
+  - For each flight, there is a maximum number of seats:
-  - First Class: 50 seats
+    - First Class: 50 seats  (__F1-F50__)
-  - Business Class: 100 seats
+    - Business Class: 100 seats  (__B1-B100__)
-  - Economy Class: 150 seats
+    - Economy Class: 150 seats  (__E1-E150__)

-  - Automatically assigns seats
+  - Automatically assigns seats for each passenger based on npass
   - Handles overflow across classes
-    - If the requested class type is full, find the next best class and reserve a open seat.
+    - If the requested class type is full, find the next best class and reserve an open seat.

 - **Reservation & Check-In Simulation**
   - Generates: